sharktacos/OpenColorIO-configs/docs/configs.md

 ![img](img/Nuke_view_LUT.png)

-- **ACES Shot Look (Rec.1886 Rec.709 - Display)** <br> This view transform uses contextual variables to apply the show or shot-specific look LUT provided by the client.
-This assumes the LUT was made in an ACES workflow in ACEScct working space (the log color space used for color corrections).
+- **VFX - ACES Shot Look (Rec.1886 Rec.709 - Display)** <br> This view transform uses contextual variables to apply the show or shot-specific look LUT provided by the client.
+This assumes the LUT was made in an ACES scene-referred workflow in ACEScct working space (the log color space used for color corrections).
 The variables are defined in the config and can be set by the artist.
-- **Shot Look (Non-color managed DPX workflow)** for displaying client LUTS from a display-referred non-color managed pipeline.
-Here the camera native color space need to be defined as well as the process space for the LUT.
+- **VFX - DPX Shot Look (Non-color managed DPX workflow)** for displaying client LUTS from a display-referred non-color managed pipeline.
+This is typically the case with DPX footage, although a show can have a display-referred pipeline and use EXR files.
+The key issue is whether the target display EOTF (for example Rec.709) was baked into the LUT, making it display-referred.
+Here the camera native color space needs to be defined as well as the process space the LUT was generated in.

-Both the  **Shot Look** and **DPX Shot Look** view transforms use contextual variables to apply the show or shot-specific look LUT provided by the client to the view.
+Both the  **ACES Shot Look** and **DPX Shot Look** view transforms use contextual variables to apply the show or shot-specific look LUT provided by the client to the view.
 These are defined in the following section at the top of the config file.

 ````
 # ---------------- Per Shot Grade Variables ------------------------- #